 Cabbage goes nicely with herbs such as celery seed, mustard seed, nutmeg, savory, tarragon, garlic, caraway seed, dill weed, black pepper, and thyme.
 You can also mix it with cooked pork, ham, or sausages to make the French choucroute.

 It is also the basis for sauerkraut and coleslaw.
 You can even eat your cabbage raw as a snack.

 As a general rule, allow 1/4 pound of cooked cabbage per serving.
 A medium head of cabbage is about 2 pounds.
 If you slice and dice your cabbage, 1 pound of the raw vegetable converts to 2 cups cooked.

-While you won't necessarily find cabbage listed as a synonym for health food, perhaps you should.
-The vegetable is an excellent source of Vitamin C and Vitamin K, as well as magnesium, manganese, and folate.
-Cabbage also contains phytochemicals, which help protect against breast, colon, and prostate cancers and help reduce LDL or "bad cholesterol."
+While you will not necessarily find cabbage listed as a synonym for health food, perhaps you should.
+This vegetable is an excellent source of Vitamin C and Vitamin K, as well as magnesium, manganese, and folate.
+Cabbage also contains phytochemicals, which are believed to help protect against breast, colon, and prostate cancers, and can help reduce LDL otherwise known as "bad cholesterol."